fbpx

 ‘We’re 50th by a mile.’
 Experts tell lawmakers where Mississippi stands with health of mothers, children

-A panel of lawmakers to come up with policies to women and children post- ban heard a familiar refrain from experts Tuesday: Mississippi ranks worst or near-worst in infant and maternal mortality, poverty, hunger, access to and child care and many other pertinent statistics.
+A panel of lawmakers trying to up with policies to help women and children post- ban heard a familiar refrain from experts Tuesday: Mississippi ranks worst or near-worst in infant and maternal mortality, poverty, hunger, access to care and child care and many other pertinent statistics.

 Young women have problems obtaining or affording long-acting, reversible contraception.
 The state Health Department is estimating Mississippi will see an additional 5,000 unplanned pregnancies a year now that abortions are banned here.